kaitiepiee/sp/README.md

 3. **Average Memory Access Time:** Average time taken to access memory.
 4. **Total Memory Access Time:** Total time taken for all memory accesses.
 5. **Cache Snapshot:** A snapshot of the cache's state at each step of the simulation, showing the contents of each cache line

+## Further documentation & analysis
+- The file 'CSARCH2 SP Documentation.pdf' in this repository has further documentation and analysis about this project.
+It shows the test cases, code for the algorithm/calculations, limitations, and realizations about the development of this project.

 ## Authors
 - Haneul Kim